Page Contents:

-This page contains all the details and length specifications for the Longhorn Agile Hitch, a novel Friction hitch introduced by JRB which works well in SRT, DSRT and MRS/DRT applications.
+This page contains all the details and length specifications for the Longhorn Agile Hitch, a novel friction hitch introduced by JRB which works well in SRT, DSRT and MRS/DRT applications.
 The evolution of the hitch is captured on the YouTube playlist of the same name: Longhorn Agile Playlist.
 The hitch can be tied in an extremely compact version which allows the carabiner to also serve as a tending device, minimizing wear on the rope and cord.
 The optimal cord diameter is approximately 65-75% of the rope.
 Smaller cords bind harder and are more difficult to break and move.
 Larger cords are easier to break and move but might not hold reliably.
 See these dedicated pages for these items:

 Longhorn Loop